nestybox/sysbox/docs/user-guide/install-k8s.md

 ***
 #### ** --- Sysbox-EE Feature Highlight --- **

-Due to the very nature of Flatcar deployments (enterprise focus) and the extra maintenance cost that it entails from Sysbox maintainers, Flatcar support is only offered as part of the Sysbox Enterprise (EE) offering.
+Due to the enterprise-oriented nature of Flatcar's typical deployments, as well as the extra maintenance cost that it entails from Sysbox maintainers, Flatcar support is currently only offered as part of the Sysbox Enterprise (EE) offering.

 ***